jw120/fcc-recipe-box/README.md

 Implemented with React, redux, React Bootstrap and Immutable.
 Built with the `create-react-app` initial boilerplate adding flow.

+Flow is now working with full coverage - except for react-redux functions (connect and Provider).
+Flow issues

+* Does not catch extra props added in JSX (does catch missing props)
+* Does not fail if we import a type which is not exported

 ## TODO

+* Re-factor appstate in state
+* Define widget tree in React
+* Add basic css
+* Implement
+* Tidy code

 * Work through version without ingredients
-  + Data entry box to add a recipe
+  + Data entry box to add a recipe (get submit to work)
   + Confirmation box before confirming add
 * Design (modal only for confirmation) - including allowing for recipe editting
 * Tidy/document